How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Helicity Fraction Distributions

 \subsection{Axions}

 As the two axion contributions have different spin structures, they will be described separately.
 For axion coupling to photons, the incoming fermions annihilate into a virtual photon which then emits an axion.
-The incoming fermions are required to have the same direction spin vector which the virtual photon will inherit.
-The outgoing photon helicity is fully determined by its direction after the axion emission, see middle panel of Figure \ref{fig:spin_ALP}, and depends on whether it is in the same direction as the electron or positron.
-Hence the helicity fraction distribution, top panel on Figure \ref{fig:ALP_hel_cos_2}, is the s-shape as seen for $e^+ e^- \to \gamma \gamma/ \gamma X$.
+The incoming fermions are required to have the same direction spin vector which the virtual photon inherits.
+The outgoing photon helicity is determined by its direction after the axion emission, see middle panel of Figure \ref{fig:spin_ALP}, and depends on whether it is in the same direction as the electron or positron.
+Hence the helicity fraction distribution, top panel on Figure \ref{fig:ALP_hel_cos_2}, is the s-shape seen before.
 The distribution is not influenced by the mass of the axion, as it only changes the coupling strength.

-The axion coupling to electrons process consists of t/u-channel diagrams like the hidden photon, but as the interaction introduces a helicity flip for the incoming fermions as seen on bottom panel of Figure~\ref{fig:spin_ALP}, their helicities are equal.
-Therefore the photon helicity will match both fermions' or neither resulting in no angular dependence seen on bottom panel on Figure \ref{fig:ALP_hel_cos_2}.
+The axion coupling to electrons consists of t/u-channel diagrams like the hidden photon, but as the interaction introduces a helicity flip for the incoming fermions (bottom panel of Figure~\ref{fig:spin_ALP}), their helicities are equal.
+Therefore the photon helicity will match both fermions or neither, resulting in no angular dependence as seen on bottom panel on Figure \ref{fig:ALP_hel_cos_2}.
 As described before, as the axion mass increases the photon direction becomes more random resulting in the helicity fraction approaching $50 \%$.